 You're an indie hacker if you've set out to make money independently.
 That means you're generating revenue directly from your customers, not indirectly through an employer.
 Other than that, there are no requirements!

 Indie hackers are often solo founders, software engineers, and bootstrapped, but it's totally okay if you have cofounders, can't code, and have raised money.

 Before joining Stripe, I'd never worked a single full-time job.
 Entrepreneurship is where my heart lies, and I want to do whatever I can to help others achieve their dreams of financial independence.

 My goal is for Indie Hackers to be a source of inspiration, education, and community for early founders and aspiring entrepreneurs on a global scale.

 Taking the plunge and starting your own business is hard as hell, but it's also tremendously fulfilling to work on your own terms! 🤗

-If you're looking for help, feedback, or guidance with something personal, I encourage you to post on the forum instead of contacting me.
-You'll probably get some great replies from experienced entrepreneurs, including me.
-If you email me directly, I'll just end up pointing you to the forum, anyway. 😁
+If you're looking for help, feedback, or guidance with something personal, I encourage you to make a post instead of contacting me.
+You're likely to get some great replies from experienced entrepreneurs.
+If you email me directly, I'll just end up pointing you back to the site, anyway. 😁

 Possibly!
 I recommend making a post describing what you want, and asking others to upvote it if they agree.

 Indie Hackers is an Ember.js app on the front-end.
 On the back-end, I'm using Ember FastBoot for server-side rendering.
 The app runs on a Node.js server managed by AWS Elastic Beanstalk.
 Most pages are cached via CloudFront.

 I did all the design myself, and I built the forum from scratch.
 The site uses Firebase to store and retrieve data and user accounts.